 The U.S. workforce continues to change.
-Millions of workers grow older, inclusion for women and minorities has increased, remote work is more common, and worker priorities have changed.
+Millions of workers grow older, remote work is more common, and worker priorities have changed.
 And when the workforce evolves, aspects of workers’ comp can be impacted – whether downstream impacts on timing and access to care for the injured worker, or the ways in which claims organizations

 must adjust and strategize for their own staffing challenges to continue operations running smoothly and effectively.